You Can Bring RW Training into Any Setting!

 - Employees are required to complete the course on company time (typically being allowed 1 to 1.5 hours a week for eight weeks).

-3. Professional & Continuing Ed (Law, Medicine, Education, Finance, etc.)
+3. Professional & Continuing Ed (Nurses, Teachers, Lawyers, Counselors, etc.)

-If you work as a professional, we encourage you to take advantage of the sharing options described above for You As an Example and Training Your Staff, thus encouraging your entire staff to improve their relational skills through RW training.
+If you work as a professional, we encourage you to take advantage of the sharing options described above for You As an Example and Training Your Staff, thus encouraging your entire team to improve their relational skills through RW training.
+Many professionals, including nurses, teachers, attorneys, counselors and social workers, can receive continuing education credit for RW training.
+While fulfilling your own CE requirements, you could encourage coworkers to do the same, giving them the opportunity to improve their relational skills while being introduced to the gospel.
+To learn how to apply for continuing education approval for your profession in your state go to this page.

 4. Counselor or Social Worker